ingo/ingo.github.io/_recipes/pi_a_colada_trifle.md

 ---
-title: Piña Colada Trifle
+author: Reddit User
 category: Desserts
 description: A delightful tropical dessert with layers of sponge cake, fresh pineapple, coconut cream, and a hint of rum.
 Perfect for those with dietary restrictions as it can be made gluten-free and egg-free.
+favorite: "\u2713"
-image: pinacoladatrifle.jpg
+image: pi_a_colada_trifle.jpg
 size: Varies
 time: Varies
-author: Reddit User
-favorite: ✓
+title: "Pi\xF1a Colada Trifle"
-vegan: ✓
+vegan: "\u2713"
 ---
 ### Ingredients

 * Agar agar powder